openstack-archive/networking-ovn/doc/source/testing.rst

      $ cp ../networking-ovn/devstack/computenode-local.conf.sample local.conf

 You must set SERVICE_HOST in local.conf.
 The value should be the IP address of the main DevStack host.
+You must also set HOST_IP to the IP address of this new host.
 See the text in the sample configuration file for more information.
 Once that is complete, run DevStack::

     $ cd devstack